 Samuel Hullick, thought leader on user onboarding, uses this analogy in his book “The Elements of User Onboarding” to show you how to overcome those hurdles and help you to onboard your users successfully.

-In this article, we will summarize the key learnings from the book to help you skyrocket your onboarding.
+In this article, we will summarize the key learnings from the book to help you skyrocket your user onboarding process.

 Credits are to Samuel, all mistakes and important omissions are ours.